Best Patio Covers for Heavy Snow: What Actually Works in the Okanagan

 Sometimes.
 Adding support posts or reinforcing beams can increase load capacity on some structures.
 But retrofitting often costs nearly as much as proper replacement, and results aren’t always as reliable as purpose-built covers.
 A professional assessment can tell you whether upgrading makes sense for your specific situation.

-What happens if my patio cover isn’t rated for my area’s snow load?
+What happens if my patio cover isn’t built for my area’s snow?

 The Bottom Line

-Choosing a patio cover that handles Okanagan winters comes down to three things: the right material, proper engineering, and smart design.
+Choosing a patio cover that handles Okanagan winters comes down to three things: the right material, a build that’s over-built for our winters, and smart design.

-For most homes in this area, insulated aluminum covers rated at 40 PSF or higher deliver the best combination of performance, longevity, and value.
+For most homes in this area, solid aluminum covers that are over-built for our winters deliver the best combination of performance, longevity, and value.
 They shed snow effectively, require almost no maintenance, and last decades without the rot, warping, or cracking that plagues wood alternatives.

-The specifics of your project – size, attachment method, slope requirements, local code details – determine exactly what configuration makes sense.
-That’s where professional engineering and installation pay off.
+The specifics of your project – size, attachment method, slope, local code details – determine exactly what configuration makes sense.
+That’s where in-house design and installation by our own local crew pay off.
 A properly designed and built cover handles whatever winter throws at it without drama.

 Ready to Install a Snow-Ready Patio Cover?

 Get a free quote from Okanagan Patio Covers.
-We build covers engineered specifically for BC winters – locally owned, built for our climate.
+We design, build, and install covers over-built for BC winters – locally owned, made in West Kelowna, and built for our climate.

 Get Your Free Quote